Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 ### COMPONENTS

 A component is the same as a library, package or module.
-It's a group of related features encapsulated behind a well-defined interface.
+It's a group of related features encapsulated behind a well-defined API.
 You can make your own components, use built-in component and get 3rd party components.

 Examples: JPEG library, JSON lib.
 Custom component for syncing with your server.
 Amazon S3 library, socket library.

-Does not span processes.
-A component can be fully pure.
-Pure components have no side effects, have no internal state and are passive, like a ZIP library or a matrix-math library.
-These can be used from any Floyd code in the call graph -- both pure and impure functions.

-Or they can be impure.
-Impure components may take aktive decisions (detecting mouse clicks and calling your code) and may affect the world around you or give different results for each call and keeps their own internal state. get_time() and get_mouse_pos(), on_mouse_click(). read_directory_elements().
-These can only be accessed from impure Floyd functions at the top of the call graph.

-Notice: a component used in several containers or a piece of code that appears in several components will appear in each -- they will look like they are duplicates in C4 diagrams, but they aren't.
-The perspective of the diagrams is **logic dependencies**.
-These diagrams don't show the physical dependencies -- which source files or libraries that depends on each other.

 ### LEVEL 4 - CODE DIAGRAM